Sketchware-Pro/Sketchware-Pro/README.md

 ### What changes we'll (most likely) not accept

-Most changes might be UI-related, and we think it's more or less a waste of time.
-If something design-related gets changed, ideally the whole app must follow the new style too, and that's hard to accomplish, especially for mods.
+Most changes might be UI-related, and we think it is more or less waste of time.
+If a something design-related gets changed, ideally the whole app must follow the new style too, and that is hard to accomplish, especially for mods.
 That's why:

 - Major changes to the UI (components which exist in vanilla Sketchware) are unlikely to be accepted.